- Legal Issues

 Including this syllabus statement preserves students' privacy and also indicates your willingness to provide accommodations.

 Define expectations early.
 Students with disabilities often need time to arrange for support services through DSS.
-For instance, a student who is blind must have several weeks notice to be able to obtain text in alternative format.

 Use a variety of teaching methods.
 Some examples are: